 SITA: We always feel as though giving to the Huntington is so different from our other volunteer activities and aspects of our lives, such a nice change of pace from our daily business lives.
 Young professionals often meet people with similar backgrounds and share a more homogenous set of skills.

-THE HUNT: Why have you taken on a leadership role as a 35 Below Ambassador and in The Hunt?
+THE HUNT: Why have you taken on a leadership role in The Hunt?

 SITA: Yes, our personal relationships have really motivated us.
 We actually feel guilty when we miss a play!
 And the opportunity to see our friend Bevin [O'Gara, director of Becoming Cuba] directing a play is very personal for us — it's a powerful feeling to know that we can help our friend realize her artistic vision.